Posted on January 26, 2026 · 15 min read

 The button appears inside multiple Seller Assistant interfaces, including:

-- Quick View on Amazon search results
+Sourcing AI in Quick View on search results

-- Side Panel View on supplier websites
+Sourcing AI in Side Panel View on supplier websites

-- Storefront Widget inside competitor storefronts
+Sourcing AI in Storefront Widget inside competitor storefronts

 Step 4.
 Search for brand distributors